tenzir/tenzir/web/docs/operators/sources/fluent-bit.md

 ## Description

-The `fluentbit` source operator acts as a bridge into the Fluent Bit ecosystem, making it possible to acquire events from a Fluent Bit [input plugin][inputs]
+The `fluent-bit` source operator acts as a bridge into the Fluent Bit ecosystem, making it possible to acquire events from a Fluent Bit [input plugin][inputs].

 [inputs]: https://docs.fluentbit.io/manual/pipeline/inputs